- British Telecom

 The BSc Hons Business Information Systems meets the needs of those wishing to pursue a career in general business with a specialism in Information and Communication Technology and provides the basis for graduates wishing to take a postgraduate programme up to doctoral level.

-The programme seeks to provide the key business knowledge and skills essential for a graduate, seeking a managerial career in general business or a specialist field requiring underpinning ICT.
+The programme seeks to provide the key business knowledge and skills essential for a graduate, seeking a managerial or consultancy career in general business or a specialist field requiring underpinning ICT.

-The development of relevant employability skills is at the core of the BSc Hons Business Information Systems degree and a variety of opportunities exist within the programme and its modules, to develop such skills.
+The development of relevant employability skills for the changing world of work is at the core of the BSc Hons Business Information Systems degree and a variety of opportunities exist within the programme and its modules, to develop such skills.
 These skills include, for example, Creative Thinking, Web-based Development, Knowledge Management, Project Management, Strategic Planning, Business start-up, Problem Solving and Interpersonal skills.